siddharthlatest/appbasejs-compact/README.md

 Do `npm install` inside the folder to install devDependencies.

 #### Browser Build

+##### Distribution build
-`npm run-script build`
+`npm run-script build`: creates _./dist/appbase.min.js_

+##### Test build
+`npm run-script test_build`: creates _./build/appbase.js_ this build exposes internal server methods, and allows running tests on them in the browser.

 #### Testing
 `npm test` for node.

 Goto [/test/browser/index.html](http://sids-aquarius.github.io/appbasejs-compact/test/browser) for browser tests.
+If there's a test build, it will also run tests on internal server methods as well, otherwise will run tests only on interface methods.

 ## Play
 Node: